BigCarl89/pdsnd_github/README.md

 ### Description
 With this project we analyze the bike sharing system for the cities of Chicago, New York City and Washington DC.
+The user can choose different time frames to view statistics of the chosen city.

 ### Files used
 bikeshare.py